BuffaloBorn/timetracker/COMMANDS.md

 This apart of convention over configuation that rails promote.
 The convention of requsting html, json or xml is server that having to setup a separate configuation to handle these request.

 ## 06_07-Looping Over Collections In Views

+In this section, we see how the belong_to and has_many relations can be easily access.